Inference for change-plane regression

-{\bf Proof of lemma~\ref{lthm:cr2}}.
-Note that the points $0$, $\omega_1$ and $\omega_2$ form an iscosceles triangle with base corresponding to the line segment from $\omega_1$ and $\omega_2$.
+\begin{proof}[Proof of Lemma~\ref{lthm:cr2}] Note that the points $0$, $\omega_1$ and $\omega_2$ form an isosceles triangle with a base corresponding to the line segment from $\omega_1$ to $\omega_2$.
 This triangle divides at the midpoint of this base into two identical right triangles which are mirror images of each other, with the line from 0 to $\omega_1$ forming the hypotenuse of one of them and the line from 0 to $\omega_2$ forming the hypotenuse of the other.
 This is illustrated in Figure~\ref{fig:partangle1}.
 The angle $\theta$ between the base and the hypotenuse of either right triangle is the same as the angle between $\omega_1$ and $\omega_2-\omega_1$ and satisfies $\cos\theta=\|\omega_2-\omega_1\|/2$ since both $\omega_1$ and $\omega_2$ are in $S^{p-1}$.
 Hence